Hossain-Masud/Project-2/README.md

 ## Credit & Thanks

-I woud like to Thank you [Harash Trevedi](https://harsh98trivedi.github.io/) and his excellent work to understand and help to do this project.
+I woud like to Thank You [Harash Trevedi](https://harsh98trivedi.github.io/) and his excellent work to understand and help to do this project.
+I also, would like to Thank You [Code Institute,Ireland](https://github.com/Code-Institute-Solutions/love-maths-2.0-sourcecode/tree/master) to show and teach this excllent Javascript module with Love Math Project to understand the basic and some advance concept on JavaScript.